nargesz/GlobusOnline/GO_interactive_python.md

 In this section we will show you how to activate gridFTP endpoints (not your personal endpoint but the actual gridFTP servers).
 To this end you need your grid certficate and access to a proxy server.

-The worflow is as follows:
+The workflow is as follows:
 - We will create a proxy on ui.grid.sara.nl
 - You will create a new password for this proxy
 - With the python API we will delegate the proxy to Globus Online and activate the grid endpoint and the archive endpoint.

 ### Check endpoints
-Before we start let us see if all endpoints we need are available.You can get a list of all of your personal endpoints either via the web interface or via the globusconnect personal tools:
+Before we start let us see if all endpoints we need are available.
+You can get a list of all of your personal endpoints either via the web interface or via the globusconnect personal tools:

 ```sh
 $ ssh <globususer>@cli.globusonline.org endpoint-search --scope my-endpoints
 $ ssh <globususer>@cli.globusonline.org endpoint-search --scope all SURFsara
 ```

 You should have the following endpoints:

 - Your previously added personal endpoint
 - surfsara#dCache_gridftp
 - surfsara#archive